 The global pandemic that started last March 2020 and persisted in today’s time is still totally throwing all of us into disarray.
 Billions of people who had plans of traveling abroad or at least within their countries are halted and forced to remain at home.
-Healthcare workers from different medical fields are now obliged to attend to thousands of emergency cases of the same nature each day.
+Healthcare workers from different medical fields are now obliged to attend thousands of emergency cases of the same nature each day.
 Not to mention, they also face the risk of getting infected as they try to save the lives of the same people from whom they can get the virus.
 In the trading scene, many small to medium enterprises, and even large conglomerates which stood for decades struggled (or even failed for some) to adapt to the new normal.
 Several of them are severely cutting their losses by axing their employees, selling their assets, and temporarily (or permanently) closing their doors to the world.

 Except for most players in the Internet of Things (IoT).
-Yes, the IoT industry was also disrupted by the pandemic in a way that its deployment (e.g. installing a 5G mobile infrastructure which was meant to help business operations) got deprioritized as corporate clients attempt to salvage their financial crisis.
+Yes, the IoT industry was also disrupted by the pandemic in such a way that its deployment (e.g., installing a 5G mobile infrastructure which was meant to help business operations) got deprioritized as corporate clients attempt to salvage their financial crisis.
 However, as organizations and institutions resort to operating remotely in hopes of flattening their nation’s curve, these same brands and names called on IoT for immediate help.
 They have realized that leading IoT solutions providers like RAKwireless are essential in continuing and improving their efficiency, quality, and safety.
 To learn more, listed here below are some of the ways that show how IoT is joining the cause of stopping the spread of coronavirus.

 Developing Contact Tracing